MedMaxLab/selfEEG/README.md

 ```

 ## Dependencies
 selfEEG requires the following packages to correctly work.
-If you want to use selfEEG via ``git clone``, be sure to install them:
+If you want to use selfEEG by forking and cloning the project, be sure to install them:

 - pandas >=1.5.3
 - scipy >=1.10.1